 Deezer offers a nice touch by giving users track controls and an Equaliser for a more enjoyable listening experience.
 Deezer also likes to share what you're listening to with your Facebook friends, so if this isn't your thing, it's best to turn off that feature once you sign up.

-Deezer also offers a 15-day free trial of the Premium+ service for mobile and web access, offline caching and 320Kbps streaming.
-This costs $5.99 per month for the first 3 months, then $11.99 per month thereafter.
+Deezer also offers a 15-day free trial of the Premium+ service for mobile and web access, offline caching and 320 Kbps streaming.
+This costs $5.99 per month for the first three months, then $11.99 per month thereafter.

-Best for: social music listeners, and those who want access across a wide range of platforms and devices.
+Best for: Social music listeners, and those who want access across a wide range of platforms and devices.

 On the mobile apps, songs can be pinned or cached offline for listening without an active internet connection.